-Motoring confusion reigns in Castlebar, County Mayo, where a one-way street sign has been placed up too high for drivers to see it.
+Traffic confusion in Castlebar where a one-way street sign has been placed too high up for drivers to see it.

-Main Street in Castlebar is a one-way street and has recently been the recipient of a new one-way street sign.
-This has met with criticism from some members of Castlebar Urban Council, who deem it to be too high up for drivers to see it.
+Main Street in Castlebar has recently been the recipient of a new one-way street sign.
+The new sign has met with criticism from some members of Castlebar Urban Council, who deem it to be too high up for drivers to see it.

-On the other side of the argument is Councillor Willie Cresham, who stoutly defends the sign.
+Councillor Willie Cresham stoutly defends the sign.
 He has a better opinion of the average driver’s eyesight than some of his colleagues,

 If there was a £10 note hanging on that sign... the motorists could see it quick enough.